stellio-hub/stellio-context-broker/docs/CONTRIBUTING.md

 - Create a branch on the forked repository.
 A good branch name should follow this schema : `<label>/<issue_number>-<name>`

-    - `<label>` is the label of your issue : feature, bug, refactor, documentation...
+    - `<label>` is the label of your issue : feature, fix, refactor, documentation...
     - `<issue_number>` is the number of the issue
     - `<name>` is the name of the feature, with `-` instead of spaces.